jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 - These two are wildly successful.
 - Therefore, it's the correct thing to do.

-Reasoning like this ignores confounding variables like survivorship bias, and success in spite of flawed design.
+This reasoning ignores confounding variables like survivorship bias.
+It's also possible to succeed *in spite of* flawed design.
 While we can draw inspiration from what others do, it's important to verify them from first principles, rather than blindly follow.

 That being said, he mentioned something to the effect of "even lobbyists can be right."
 Even in spite of the commercialism of it all, we can still learn from what he has to say.
-This "Meta" section is last, because there were still important and valuable ideas to take away.
+I presented the four earlier sections before this section because I did take away many valuable ideas from the day.

 ## Open Questions